-Some of the relevant standards are listed in chapter 4 of the Application Guide.
+Some of the relevant standards are listed in Annex 1 of this Application Guide.
 Other relevant standard should be accepted as a basis for conformity assessment, provided that its relevance is proven by the Applicant to the NoBo.

+2.4.10.
 Clause 4.2.2.10: Load conditions and weighted mass